Jablonec nad Nisou: Etymology

-The name Jablonec is of Czech origin and means 'little apple tree' (jablonče was a diminutive of the old Czech jabloň – 'apple tree'), for the village was founded on a place where an apple tree grew.
+The name Jablonec is of Czech origin and means 'little apple tree' (jablonče was a diminutive of the old Czech word jabloň – 'apple tree'), for the village was founded on a place where an apple tree grew.
 German-speaking settlers who came to the village during the 16th century adjusted the name to Gablonz.
-During the 19th century, the attribute "German" was often added to the name (like in the 1848 Jablonec německý, German: Deutsch-Gablonz).
-In 1904, the official attribute in both Czech and German became 'on the Neisse', which described the location of the city upon the Lusatian Neisse River.
+During the 19th century, the prefix "German" was often added to the name (like in the 1848 Jablonec německý, German: Deutsch-Gablonz).
+In 1904, the official suffix in both Czech and German became 'on the Neisse', which described the location of the city upon the Lusatian Neisse River.